On August 13, 1979, Business Week wrote a cover-page story that summarized feelings that many people today may find familiar: “we hate equities.”

 What do you think will happen over the next 30 or 40 years?
 This is the question.
 This question is important because even when inflation only increases our cost of living three or four times, we need our income to increase at a faster rate, so we don’t end up running out of money at worst, or living less than fulfilling lives.

-“But,” you say, “I don’t have 30 or 40 years” and I say of course your money does have that long—because it will outlast you—because you’re working with a wealth manager at A&I Financial Services LLC, and you have a plan, and because you’re following it, at least a dollar will outlive you.
+“But,” you say, “I don’t have 30 or 40 years” and I say of course your money does have that long—because it will outlast you—because you’re working with a financial advisor at A&I Wealth Management, and you have a plan, and because you’re following it, at least a dollar will outlive you.
 This conversation, that’s the one you want to have.

 This magazine cover, that’s the one you want to remember—forty years ago today, when equities died.